 The first step of the program states that you’re powerless over your addiction.
 Gone are the days of saying, “I don’t have a problem.”
 There’s no more telling yourself, “It’s under control.”
 Now, addicts have to acknowledge that they’re powerless, and their lives have become unmanageable.

-The second step allows members to see they can’t keep doing the same thing over and over again and expecting a different result.
-However, they’re not insane.
+The second step allows members to see that they can’t keep doing the same thing over and over again, expecting a different result.
+However, they’re not out of their minds.
 They need a power greater than themselves to pull them out of the ditch.